deployd/deployd/docs/resource.md

 # Resource

-Resources provide a way to handle `Context`s requesting a specific URL.
-A `Resource` must implement a `handle(ctx, next)` method that either handles a `Context` or calls `next()`.
+Resources provide a way to handle http requests at a root url.
+They must implement a `handle(ctx, next)` method that either handles a request or calls `next()` to give the request back to the router.

-Resources can also be attributed with meta-data that describes their configuration and dependencies.
-These can be used to dynamically render a dashboard editor gui for configuring a resource instance.
+Resources can also be attributed with meta-data to allow the dashboard to dynamically render an editor gui for configuring a resource instance.

 ## Events

-A `Resource` also provides a mechanism for executing event `Script`s during the handling of an http request.
-This allows instances to inject logic during their execution, keeping `Resource`s generic and reusable.
+A `Resource` can execute `Script`s during the handling of an http request.
+This allows users of the resource to inject logic during specific events during an http request without having to extend the resource or create their own.

 For example, the `Collection` resource executes the *get.js* event script when it retrieves each object from its store.
-If a *get.js* file exists in the instance folder of a resource (eg. `/my-project/resources/my-collection/get.js`), it will be pulled in by the resource and exposed as `myResource.events.get`.
+If a *get.js* file exists in the instance folder of a resource (eg. `/my-project/resources/my-collection/get.js`), it will be pulled in by the resource and exposed as `myResource.scripts.get`.

 ## Class: Resource